ld32/SmartSlurm/README.md

 Note that only step 2 used -t 50:0, and all other steps used the default -t 10:0.
 The default walltime limit was set in the runAsPipeline command, and the walltime parameter for step 2 was set in the bash_script_v2.sh script. runAsPipeline bashScriptV2.sh "sbatch -p short -t 10:0 -c 1" useTmp

-### todo. modify this part

-# here i the outputs:
+# here is the outputs:

 Wed Dec 21 15:50:43 EST 2022
-Running: /home/ld32/smartSlurm/bin/runAsPipeline /home/ld32/smartSlurm/bin/bashScriptV2.sh sbatch -A rccg -p short -t 10:0 -c 1 noTmp
+Running: /home/ld32/smartSlurm/bin/runAsPipeline /home/ld32/smartSlurm/bin/bashScriptV2.sh sbatch -p short -t 10:0 -c 1 noTmp

 Currently Loaded Modules:
   1) gcc/6.2.0